 Good news for foodies: you can’t go wrong in The Bahamas vs. Bermuda debate.
 Both islands have incredibly fresh and flavorful seafood, plus a variety of unique food experiences.

-While in The Bahamas, try a rum cake, one of the island’s most famous desserts.
+While in The Bahamas, try a rum cake, one of the most decadent Bahamian dishes.
 The best rum cakes come from The Bahamas Rum Cake Factory, and yes, samples are always available.
 You can also taste the island’s most famous rum at the John Watling’s Distillery, which is housed in an estate dating back to 1789.
 If you have time, it’s also fun to swing by the local fish and farmer’s market, called Potter’s Cay.
 It’s open every day and is the perfect place to try small bites and local island flavors.